Meta's Instagram to bring branded content tools to Threads - Axios

 Instagram allows users to port their accounts, credentials and followers to Threads, giving the text-based social media platform access to the photo-sharing platform's more-than-2 billion-strong user base.

-Several companies have already started making accounts on Thread to post content organically, despite a lack of advertising on the platform.
+Several companies have already started making accounts on Threads to post content organically, despite a lack of advertising on the platform.

 However, the lack of hashtags and keyword search functions on Threads could limit the platform's appeal to advertisers.

-Note: (This story has been corrected to say Threads, not Thread, in paragraph 7)